summer-ospp/help-en/docs/student.md

   - Students who pass the mid-term assessment will receive 50% of the project bonus first.

   - According to the final project evaluation results, the remaining project bonus will be paid in proportion.

+## Instruction of students bonus

+1. How much bonus can each student get?

+  The total amount of bonus for each project can be divided into RMB12,000, RMB9,000 and RMB6,000 on the basis of the dfficulty of each project (Note: the amount of bonus is RMB before tax)

+2. When will the bonus be paid?

+  The students who pass the mid-term assessment will receive 50% of the bonus, and the remaining will be paid after the final project evaluation.
+If the final assessment fails, the remaining bonus will not be paid.

+3. How to pay the students’ bonus?

+  The students’ bonus will be paid by credit transfer method.
+There is no restriction on which bank but the bank account must be under your own name.
+Also, the organizing committee will collect the following information from the mentor:

+  - Name
+  - ID number
+  - Bank account and branch information

+*Note: the organizing committee will take reasonable measures to protect private data, personal identity information and other sensitive information

+4. How to pay the foreign students’ bonus?

+- The foreign students' bonus shall be settled in dollars, subject to the real-time exchange rate at the time of bonus payment.

+- The students' bonus will be paid by credit transfer method.
+There is no restriction on which bank but the bank account must be under your own name.
+Also, the organizing committee will collect the following information from the student:

+  - Name and address of receiving bank
+  - Bank account
+  - Swiftcode
+  - Mentor’s name
+  - Address:

+*Note:

+  The above information is required according to the current international settlement policy.
+The organizing committee will take reasonable measures to protect private data, personal identity information and other sensitive information.

+- The tax payment or tax payment certificate including the amount of this payment is applicable to the situation where Chinese and foreign personnel obtain income in China according to the tax terms, and individual income taxes withheld and paid by the organizing committee on behalf.
+The calculation method is as follows (Unit: CNY)

+  - Below 3750, 3% tax rate (80% * 3%)

+  - Below 15000, 10% tax rate (bonus 80% * 10% - 210)

+  - Below 31250, 20% tax rate is (bonus 80% * 20% - 1410)

+- Notice:

+The mentor is requested to confirm the matters needing attention in the local law, such as: confirm whether I can legally take part-time jobs, etc.

+In case of disputes or legal consequences, the organizing committee will not bear any liability for breach of contract or any other legal liability.

 ## How to carry out project development for the selected students